jgaz/pid_reader/generator/README.md

 python generate_tensorflow.py --diagram_matter L-Piping J-Instrument
 ```

-This will create a folder structure in the data directory
+This will create a folder structure in the data directory /tf/<hexId> with all the files needed for training.

 ### Training for detection

 ## Status